Relationship Therapy for One: What Happens When You Come in Without Your Partner

 When you stop people-pleasing, stop shutting down, and start showing up grounded and authentic, your partner often responds differently—even if they never attend therapy.

-How Therapy for One Impacts the Relationship
+How Relationship Therapy for One Impacts the Relationship

 • Clearer, calmer communication